Is the Extinction Rebellion movement Queer inclusive?

-London was found to be the most polluted city in the UK in a report released last year by the city’s Mayor, Sadiq Khan.
-Last month he bought in a £12.50 ultra low emission zone (Ulez) “pollution tax” for older cars and as a result the roads are clearer and the city quieter but there is so much more we can do.
+London was found to be the most polluted city in the UK in recent report released by the city’s Mayor, Sadiq Khan.

 “The world needs to act now…” David Attenborough has declared.
 “We have 10 years until it is too late.”

-I went on my first demo at 15 years old with the London gay teenage group which I secretly attended without my Hindu family’s knowledge.
-It was political Gay Pride when my MP was PM Margaret Thatcher.
+I went on my first demo at 15 years old, with the London gay teenage group which I secretly attended without my Hindu family’s knowledge.

-I’ve always loved demos, they make me feel good, I feel part of a community of like-minded allies, from the anti-racist marches to the Anti-Apartheid Movement, AIDS activism, the Age of Consent, Operation Spanner, Clause 28 and Section 25, the Bolton Seven, the Soho Bombing, the Iraq War, Palestine, the Pulse nightclub shooting, Russia’s propaganda law, and the recent Brexit and the Dorchester hotel demos.
+I’ve always loved demos, they make me feel good – I feel part of a community of like-minded allies.
+From the anti-racist marches to the Anti-Apartheid Movement, AIDS activism, the Age of Consent, Operation Spanner, Clause 28 and Section 25, the Bolton Seven, the Soho Bombing, the Iraq War, Palestine, the Pulse nightclub shooting, Russia’s propaganda law, the Brexit and the Dorchester hotel demos, to Black Lives Matter.

-In the 1990s, much seemed so fragmented but today sexuality and race have became less of an issue.
-Queer people are no longer marginalised in the UK as we were in the past and to ensure homophobia ends we must be part of big actions.
+Queer people are no longer marginalised in the UK.
 Demos became safe spaces early on where equality was demanded before it became trendy.
-Visibility in the mainstreams of activism on issues that affected us all was important, “we care too” we were saying, “just as much as you”.
+Visibility in the mainstreams of activism on issues that affected us all was important – “we care too” we were saying, “just as much as you”.
 I came as a package of more than one minority who was asking for equality, equally.